setiQuest/ML4SETI/README.md

 We are planning to judge the main code challenge entries by the following metrics

   * LogLoss function based on confusion matrix results
-  * Speed of single-event classification (for real-time capabilities)
+  * Speed of single-event classification (We have a very weak speed requirement of classification with 30 seconds, which allows for cloud-based solutions.)

 Before the code challenge, we will have a better definition of how you will submit your entry.